lukehawranick/C_Compiler/README.md

 ## Overview

-This project aims to create a C compiler written in Java, structured into three distinct components. **Scanner** is fully implemented and operational, while **Parser**, and **Code Generator** are under development.
+This project aims to create a C compiler written in Java, structured into three distinct components. **Scanner** is fully implemented and operational, while **Parser** and **Code Generator** are under development.
 The project is expected to be completed by 12/12/24.

 ## Components